statistico/statistico-sportmonks-go-client/docs/limiting_includes.md

 The SportMonks API provides the functionality to add 'includes' parameters to enrich the data but also limit the includes data.

-Below is an example of adding fixture data to the season endpoint but limiting the fixtures to specific IDs
+Below is an example of adding fixture data to the season endpoint but limiting the number of fixtures and adding
+pagination:

 ```go
 package main